clamsfeel2/nitchplusplus/README.md

 ### Support

-`nitch++` currently supports the following Linux distributions and macOS (mostly), although I have not been able to test all of them.
+`nitch++` currently supports the following Linux distributions and MacOS (mostly), although I have not been able to test all of them.
 If any problems arise, please create an [issue](https://github.com/clamsfeel2/nitchplusplus/issues/new).

-- Ubuntu
 - Arch
 - EndeavourOS
 - Artix
 - Manjaro
 - Debian
+- Ubuntu
+- PopOS!
+- Mint
 - Fedora
 - RedHat
-- Mint
-- PopOS!
 - Void
 - OpenSUSE
 - Gentoo